cu-esiil-edu/MSUDENVER-DineWaterQuality2023/README.md

----
-layout: default
-title: Introduction
-nav_order: 1
----

-## Metropolitan State University of Denver
+# Welcome to the Metropolitan State University of Denver's ESIIL Stars 2023 Project Page!

-# Dine Water Quality

-# Research Question
+Use the navigation bars on the left to explore our project!